Most areas of Vermont have experienced a hard frost effectively eliminating the risk for illness for this year.

 In Vermont, mosquitoes are mostly a nuisance, but a few of them can carry diseases caused by arboviruses that affect people and some animals.

-Two diseases of concern in our state are West Nile virus (WNV) and Eastern equine encephalitis (EEE).
-The viruses that causes these diseases are called arboviruses (arthropod borne viruses), because they are transmitted by arthropods, in these instances, mosquitoes.
+Two diseases of concern in Vermont are West Nile virus (WNV) and Eastern equine encephalitis (EEE).
+These viruses can be circulating anywhere in the state.

 West Nile Virus

 West Nile virus (WNV) is a mosquito-borne virus that can cause illness ranging from a mild fever to more serious disease.
 WNV was first identified in the United States in 1999 and detected in Vermont in 2000.
 In 2011, two Vermonters were diagnosed with WNV infection.
 Horses are also commonly affected by this disease.

 Eastern Equine Encephalitis